philips-software/bom-bar/README.md

 Future ideas:
 - [ ] Track security vulnerabilities based on CVE/NVD database.

+## Disclaimer
+BOM-bar is not a substitute for human review of each dependency for licensing or any other issues.
+It is not the goal of BOM-bar to provide legal advice about licensing or any other issues.
+If you have any questions regarding licensing compliance for your code or any other legal issues relating to it, it’s up to you to do further research or consult with a professional.

 ## Contact / Getting help

 Submit an issue in the issue tracker of this project.